dgaydukov/cert-aws/sa/files/sa.md

 If you want to schedule, there are 2 options:
 * state manager - run scripts on linux/windows, patch instances with software/security updates
 * maintenance window - you define window for disruptive actions like patching, updating drivers.
 You can use it also for s3/sqs/kms
-Parameter Store - create secure string params and store plaintext key and encrypted value.
-Use symmetric KMS only.

 ###### Cloud9
 Cloud based IDE (integrated development environment) where you can run and execute your code.
 It basically a separate ec2 where you can install programs, write/build code, and work just like with your laptop.
 So it basically IDE + linux.
 AWS CLI is preconfigured there.
 It's free but you pay for compute & storage, ec2+ebs.
 You can also connect cloud9 to on-premises server, in this case it's free.